giellalt/lang-qya/qya.md

-Noun inflection
+Adjectives
-The Quenya language nouns inflect in cases.
+Adjectives in the Quenya language give descriptions or attributes.

-Adjective inflection
+Nouns
-The Quenya language adjectives inflect by number, and may receive nominal cases.
+Nouns in the Quenya language are people, places, or things.